 The per capita income in College Park in 2010 was $19,542, which is middle income relative to Georgia, and lower middle income relative to the rest of the US.
 This equates to an annual income of $78,168 for a family of four.
 However, College Park contains both very wealthy and poor people as well.
 College Park also has one of the higher rates of people living in poverty in the nation, with 35.69% of its population below the federal poverty line.

-College Park is a somewhat ethnically-diverse city.
+College Park is a very ethnically-diverse city.
 The people who call College Park home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of College Park residents report their race to be Black or African-American, followed by White.
-Important ancestries of people in College Park include Moroccan, Irish, German, and English.
+Important ancestries of people in College Park include German, African, Irish, and European.

 The most common language spoken in College Park is English.
 Other important languages spoken here include Spanish and African languages.